 What has not changed

-We will continue to make no reference to personal or indemnity covenants where we are making an entry in the register due to other matters contained in a deed, for example because it contains restrictive covenants or easements.
+We will continue to make no reference to personal covenants where we are making an entry in the register due to other matters contained in a deed, for example because it contains restrictive covenants or easements.

 We will also maintain the concept of the "chain of indemnity", which ensures that liability for a positive covenant's breach is transferred with each property sale.